 In terms of overall functionality, this unit has a relatively low output rate.
 You will probably have to limit yourself to one shower at a time if you don’t have low-flow fixtures installed in your bathrooms.

 This Rheem is a great choice for smaller households (1-2 people) without a tremendous demand for hot water, or for bigger households willing to do one hot water task at a time.
 This one is not the best choice for the colder northern climates, though, and it’s not for medium/larger households who don’t like to think about managing hot water usage.
+If you need a compact solution for small-scale use, though, we don’t think you can do any better!

 The Ecosmart ECO 27 is Ecosmart’s most powerful heater, designed to handle on demand water heating in even the coldest climates.
 In warm climates, it can supply most fixtures in your home at the same time.
 In fact, many buyers used it as their sole water heater for lake houses, cabins, or other vacation properties.
 And the price is, comparatively, quite reasonable.
 It’s a good option for medium-size households with more demand or a colder climate to deal with than the Rheem can handle.